 Where can I find out how much I have earned in a tax year?

 There is a Tax section in your Portfolio that sets out exactly what you have earned in each tax year.
-You can view tax statements and also see a list of any tax credits you have for each tax year.

 Is any tax withheld from my Cash Returns?